mozilla/testdroid-marionette-plugin/README.md

 ![Global configuration][global_config]

-You can also provide advanced options such as the how long to wait for a device to be flashed, how many attempts to flash a device before failing the build, and to skip flashing if a device is found with the target build:
+You can also provide advanced options such as the maximum session duration, how long to wait for a device to be flashed, how many attempts to flash a device before failing the build, and to skip flashing if a device is found with the target build:

 ![Advanced global configuration][global_config_advanced]